 Mackenzie DataStream is an open access platform for sharing information on freshwater health.
-It currently allows users to access, visualize, and download full water quality datasets collected by over 30 communities in the Mackenzie River Basin.
+It currently allows users to access, visualize, and download full water quality datasets collected by communities in the Mackenzie River Basin.

 Our mission is to promote knowledge sharing across watersheds and advance collaborative decision-making, so our waters remain healthy for generations to come

 Who We Are